-Have you ever wondered why Verizon sponsors the Oscars?
-Or why companies like Coca Cola still spend millions on ad campaigns despite being one of the most famous products in the world?
-The answer is – to raise brand awareness.
+Have you ever wondered why Pfizer sponsors the Oscars?
+Or why companies like Coca-Cola still spend millions of dollars on ad campaigns despite being one of the most famous products in the world?
+The answer is brand awareness.

 This guide will give you practical insight into how you can increase your brand awareness.
-As you’ll see, you don’t have to sponsor a major televised event or hire a star athlete to represent you.
-Start with the basics, like creating a website or developing your brand’s social media presence or perfecting your logo design.
+Start with the basics, like designing a website, developing your brand’s social media presence or perfecting your logo design.

 What is brand awareness?

-Some well-known examples are McDonald’s arched M, or Nike’s “Just Do It” slogan both exemplify long-running brand awareness campaigns.
-These small brand elements, but they cause most people to immediately crave a burger or contemplate whether they need a new pair of sneakers.
+McDonald’s golden arches or Nike’s “Just Do It” slogan both exemplify long-running brand awareness campaigns.
+These small brand elements cause most people to crave a burger or contemplate whether they need a new pair of sneakers.

-High levels of brand awareness means more people in the world are conscious of your business.
-This is important if you want to become the go-to in your field.
-But building brand recognition is not just about attracting customers, it’s also about increasing trust in your products or services.
+Strong brand awareness means more people are familiar with your business—an important step towards becoming the go-to in your field.
+But building brand recognition goes beyond attracting customers and increasing trust in your products or services.

-These are the main advantages of increasing your brand awareness:
+The main advantages of increasing your brand awareness include:

-Charge more for products and services: Being recognized as a trustworthy professional brand helps loyal customers and potential shoppers choose you over the competition.
+Charge more for products and services: Recognition as a trustworthy brand helps loyal customers and potential shoppers pick you over the competition.
 With many businesses solely operating online, trust is worth more than ever.
 You can—and should—charge more for peace of mind.

-Attract high quality employees and partners: As you build your brand's recognition, more people will jump at the chance to work with you.
-This means you’ll be able to attract higher quality employees, and partner with bigger, more respected businesses.
+Attract high quality employees and partners: As you build your brand recognition, more people will jump at the chance to work with you.
+This means you’ll attract higher quality employees and partner with bigger, more-respected businesses.

-Expand your business: The recognition and respectability of a brand isn’t confined to the initial product or service you provide.
-It will carry over to everything your business does in the future.
-When you want to expand into new markets or introduce a new product - higher brand awareness will help you transition successfully, since you'll already have a pool of customers who know they can trust you.
+Expand your business: A brand’s recognition and respectability carries over from the initial product or service you provide to what your business does in the future.
+When you want to expand into new markets or introduce new products—greater brand awareness will help you transition, since you'll already have a pool of customers who trust you.

-Achieving brand awareness isn’t a one-off undertaking.
-It’s a process that usually includes several campaigns, social media activity, collaborations and more.
-Let’s start with the basics of brand building and asserting your brand’s presence and relevance.
+You can’t achieve brand awareness with a one-off project.
+The process includes several campaigns, social media activity, collaborations and more.
+Let’s start with the basics of building a brand and asserting your presence and relevance.

 Develop your brand identity

 These days, customers want to interact with a brand they can connect with on an emotional or intellectual level just like they would a person—brands that have vibrant personalities, ethical values, a sense of humor and a specific tone of voice.
 Choose a brand archetype and develop your brand identity to find this voice, personality and story.

 With so many options out there, shoppers choose to buy products from businesses that reflect their values.
 So don’t hesitate to highlight your social, economical or environmental ideals.
-Customers have also figured out that they can effect change in the world by deciding where to spend their money.
+Customers have also realized their purchases can change the world.
 People feel strongly about these issues and you can tap into that emotion.

 Be active on social media

-While billboards, magazine ads and TV commercials used to be the prime location for communicating with audiences, that’s no longer the case.
-Today, most of our interaction with brands happens online, especially on social media, where close to half of the world’s population spends an average of over 2 hours a day.
+In the past, brands used billboards, magazine ads and TV commercials to communicate with audiences, but today most interactions happen online.
+We especially interact with brands on social media, where close to half of the world’s population spends an average of over 2 hours a day.

-The truth is, people expect brands to be active on social media.
+People now expect brands to use social media.
 Most customers will even go so far as to look up your business and contact you on your social media channels, rather than through your website, email or phone.

-Unlike other media outlets, social media embodies a more casual environment.
-Which is what makes it such a great place to interact with others using your authentic brand voice.
-This is where people will come to really form a connection with your brand.
+Unlike other media outlets, social media embodies a more casual environment, which makes it a great place to use your authentic brand voice.
+People will come to your accounts to interact with your brand.

-Pro tip: Customers expect a timely response when reaching out on social media, so don't slack when it comes to being active.
+Customers expect a timely response when reaching out on social media, so actively respond as soon as possible.

 Create fresh content

 According to Marketing Interactive, most Gen Z and Millennial consumers find digital customer experiences even more important than in-person experiences when building trusted brand relationships.
-The goal with building brand awareness is to generate a buzz around your brand.
-So, give your audience new content that will entice them to engage with you and share with their friends.
+The goal with building brand awareness is to generate a buzz around your brand, so give your audience new content that will entice them to engage and share with their friends.